ObsidianWolf/All-the-News-that-fits--into-a-Scrape/README.md

-# Latest-News-Scrape
+# All-the-News-that-fits--into-a-Scrape
-Lets users view and leave comments on the latest news.
-Uses Mongoose and Cheerio to scrape news from another site.
+The site uses cheerio to scrape news and then store the data in mongoDb.
+Users can save, leave notes, and delete articles based on their preferences.